MileHacker Logo

 Book your domestic flight to Rodrigues well in advance.
 This saves money and availability appears more likely, especially during peak season.

-Arrive at Rodrigues airport 1.5-2 hours prior to your flight.
-This allows plenty of time for check-in and security.
+Arrive at Rodrigues airport 1.5-TWO hours before to your flight.
+This allows adequate time for check-in and security.